Cost-Aware Model Orchestration for LLM-based Systems: Conclusion

 \section{Conclusion}

 In this work, we have analyzed LLM-based model selection methods and their limitations.
 Our results show that these methods often invoke more models than necessary, misclassify tasks, and make suboptimal model choices.
-These issues significantly degrade system accuracy and energy efficiency.
-To address these shortcomings, we propose an energy-aware data-driven model selection framework, GUIDE, that considers model energy and accuracy metrics and uses Pareto optimization to enable explicit performance-cost trade-offs.
-GUIDE achieves significant accuracy improvements on four vision tasks (with absolute gains ranging from 0.90\% to 11.92\%) and up to 54\% in Accuracy-per-Joule on three tasks, while operating at 7.2 ms latency per request (vs 4.51 s for LLM-based methods).
+To address these shortcomings, we propose a cost-aware data-driven model selection method, CAMO, that considers real-time energy levels and accuracy metrics and uses Pareto optimization to enable explicit performance-cost trade-offs.
+Our method achieves significant accuracy improvements on four vision tasks (with absolute gains ranging from 0.90\% to 11.92\%) and up to 54\% in Accuracy-per-Joule on three tasks, while operating at 7.2 ms latency per request (vs 4.51 s for LLM-based methods).
+These results show that cost-aware data-driven model selection improves both accuracy and cost-efficiency while reducing overhead, making it a promising direction for sustainable and efficient system operation.